Deslocado

-Critical response to "Deslocado" has been generally positive to mixed, with music critics praising its melodic simplicity, use of the Portuguese language, and emotional tone, with particular emphasis on its lyrical themes of longing and displacement.
-While some reviewers found the song authentic, others considered it lacking in immediate impact.
+Critical response to "Deslocado" has been generally positive to mixed.
+Music critics have praised its melodic simplicity, use of the Portuguese language, and emotional tone, with particular emphasis on its lyrical themes of longing and displacement.
+Some reviewers found the song authentic, others said it lacked immediate impact.

 "Deslocado" enjoyed commercial success, peaking at number one on the Portuguese singles charts, becoming Napa's first charting song in their home country.
 The song also charted in Lithuania, Luxembourg, Bolivia, Switzerland, and Greece, as well as the Dutch Single Tip, Peru Anglo airplay, and Swedish Heatseekers charts.
-It was also certified quadruple platinum by Associação Fonográfica Portuguesa.
+It was also certified quadruple platinum by Associação Fonográfica Portuguesa and double platinum by Pro-Música Brasil.

 Background and composition

-"Deslocado" was written by the band's lead singer João Guilherme Gomes, composed by Napa and André Santos, and produced by the latter and Luís "Twins" Pereira.
-The song was described as a nod to the band origins, them being composed of Madeirans living "displaced" in mainland Portugal who came to study in Lisbon when they were 18 years old.
-"This is one of the most important songs we've ever done," highlighted the band themselves.
+"Deslocado" was written by Napa's lead singer João Guilherme Gomes, composed by Napa and André Santos, and produced by the latter and Luís "Twins" Pereira.
+The song was described as a nod to the origins of the band, being composed of members from the island of Madeira living "displaced" in mainland Portugal, moving to Lisbon when they were 18 years old.
+"This is one of the most important songs we've ever done," the band highlighted.
 They further added, "we always wanted to portray that feeling of being displaced, of being an ocean away from home".

-The lyrics of the song was partly inspired by a comedy show by Azorean Miguel Neves, in which he spoke of the feeling of coming from an island to the mainland, a place where you do not have "the sea as a horizon almost anywhere".
-The band also regarded João Borsch, who talked about the "island identity", and the interview with Lourdes Castro, who uttered that she only felt that it was good to have grown up in Madeira when she left, as inspirations for the song.
+The lyrics of the song were partly inspired by a comedy show by Azorean Miguel Neves, in which he spoke of the feeling of coming from an island to the mainland, a place where you do not have "the sea as a horizon almost anywhere".
+The band also regarded João Borsch, who talked about the "island identity", and an interview with Lourdes Castro, who uttered that she only felt that it was good to have grown up in Madeira when she left, as inspirations for the song.

 After the song's release, it quickly became popular on the video sharing platform TikTok, where several displaced and migrant young people made videos about their experiences.
-Following this trend, lead singer João Guilherme Gomes stated, "we quickly realized that there were thousands of displaced people within Portugal and Portuguese emigrants who identified with the message".
-Further, João Rodrigues, the band's drummer, said that the song is dedicated to all Portuguese emigrants who "had to leave the country to have a better life, instead of just surviving in Portugal".
+Following this trend, lead singer João Guilherme Gomes stated, "we quickly realised that there were thousands of displaced people within Portugal and Portuguese emigrants who identified with the message".
+Furthermore, João Rodrigues, the band's drummer, said that the song is dedicated to all Portuguese emigrants who "had to leave the country to have a better life, instead of just surviving in Portugal".